Sickle Cell Disease Clinical Trials: Africa’s Solution

 - Office and Customs Bonded Warehouse, Kenya and Office and Warehouse, South Africa.

-If you are looking for support with sickle cell disease clinical trials in Africa, please contact us to find out how we can assist with your trial logistics.
+If you are looking for support with sickle cell disease logistics for clinical trials in Africa, please contact us to find out how we can assist you.
 We would be delighted to discuss your requirements.